Emel-H/React-Assignment/README.md

 ## Contributing

-For anyone who wants to contrubiot, submit a pull request with your suggested changes and I will review and approv the submission.
+For anyone who wants to contribute, submit a pull request with your suggested changes and I will review and approve the submission.

 ## Contact